Tom Thumb: History

 Tom Thumb may have been a real person born around 1519, as there is a grave purporting to be his.
 It is set into the floor adjacent to the font of the main chapel in Holy Trinity Church at Tattershall, Lincolnshire, UK.
 The inscription reads: "T. THUMB, Aged 101 Died 1620".
 The grave measures just 16" (40 cm) in length.
+However, without any proof this is likely to be a later forgery or joke, for in his 1846 text Popular Rhymes and Nursery Tales (p.
+83) James Orchard Halliwell wrote that: "According to popular tradition, Tom Thumb died at Lincoln, and a little blue flagstone in the pavement of the cathedral used to be pointed out as his monument."
+This source therefore suggests that the "grave" at Holy Trinity Church was probably engraved post -1846.

 The earliest surviving text is a 40-page booklet printed in London for Thomas Langley in 1621 entitled The History of Tom Thumbe, the Little, for his small stature surnamed, King Arthur's Dwarfe: whose Life and adventures containe many strange and wonderfull accidents, published for the delight of merry Time-spenders.
 The author is presumed to be Londoner Richard Johnson (1579–1659?) because his initials appear on the last page.
 The only known copy is in the Morgan Library & Museum, New York.

 Tom was already a traditional folk character when the booklet was printed, and it is likely that printed materials circulated prior to Johnson's.
 It is not known how much Johnson contributed to Tom's character or his adventures.
 William Fulke referred to Tom in 1579 in Heskins Parleament Repealed, and Thomas Nashe referred to him in 1592 in his prose satire on the vices of the age Pierce Penniless, His Supplication to the Divell.
 Reginald Scot listed Tom in his Discoverie of Witchcraft (1584) as one of the creatures used by servant maids to frighten children, along with witches, dwarfs, elves, fairies, giants, and other supernatural folk.

 Tom was mentioned by James Field in Coryat's Crudities (1611): "Tom Thumbe is dumbe, until the pudding creepe, in which he was intomb'd, then out doth peepe."
 The incident of the pudding was the most popular in connection with the character.
 It is alluded to in Ben Jonson's masque of the Fortunate Isles: "Thomas Thumb in a pudding fat, with Doctor Rat."